richardszalay/webdeploy-windows-service/README.md

 ### Server Configuration

-TODO: Information on how to continue non-Administrator deployments
+TODO: Information on how to configure non-Administrator deployments

 ## Usage